Nokia Arena (Tampere)

-In 2024 and 2025, the venue hosted Uuden Musiikin Kilpailu (UMK), the Finnish selection for the Eurovision Song Contest.
-In 2025, it hosted the group phase matches of the FIBA EuroBasket Group B. The arena has been announced as the venue for the 2027 World Figure Skating Championships.

 Background

 The opening ice hockey game at the arena.

 After delays, the arena and the adjacent mixed use high-rise development got a final approval and construction began in January 2018.
 The final plan calls for a deck to be built over a railway line.
 This deck will have the multi-purpose arena (at least 13,455 seats), offices, commercial development, housing, a hotel and a casino.
 The overall vision was designed by Daniel Libeskind.
 The arena was completed by December 2021, in time for the 2022 IIHF World Championship.
 The rest of the development is to be completed by 2024.
 Casino Tampere will also open in connection with the arena, and according to preliminary plans, the casino will employ about 80 people.
 Lapland Hotels opened a luxury hotel called Lapland Hotels Arena next to the arena on 12 December 2021.